 Aldo Leopold Legacy Trail System

-The Sugar River Trail is part of the Aldo Leopold Legacy Trail System, (named for conservationist Aldo Leopold) a collection of 42 state trails totaling over 1700 miles throughout Wisconsin.
-You can view the Department of Natural Resources Interactive Trails Network Plan Map which shows a statewide interconnected network of rail trails (trails constructed from abandoned railroad beds) and smaller, county and private trails.
+The Sugar River Trail is part of the Aldo Leopold Legacy Trail System, named for conservationist Aldo Leopold.
+This system is a collection of 42 state trails totaling over 1700 miles throughout Wisconsin.
+See the Department of Natural Resources Interactive Trails Network Plan Map.
+This map illustrates the statewide interconnected network of rail trails and smaller, county and private trails.
+Rail trails are those constructed from former railroad corridors.

-Sugar River State Trail – Permitted Uses for this trail include biking, hiking, in-line skating, skiing and snowmobiling; however, the trail is not groomed for skiing, and is a shared use trail.
-The trail is closed to motorized and all-terrain vehicles (ATVs), hunting, and horses.
+Sugar River State Trail: Permitted Uses for this trail include biking, hiking, in-line skating, skiing and snowmobiling.
+The trail is not groomed for skiing, and is a shared use trail.
+Furthermore, the trail is closed to motorized and all-terrain vehicles (ATVs), hunting, and horses.
 Parking, restrooms, and picnic areas can be found along the trail, and leashed pets are permitted.
 See the Wisconsin DNR Map of the Sugar River State Trail.

-Sugar River State Trail – Trail Fees Bikers and in-line skaters age 16 or older are required to have a state trail pass (annual or daily).
-Trail passes can be purchased from the Wisconsin DNR online, at state park offices (self-registration stations when state park offices are closed); some local businesses along the trails sell trail passes as well.
+Sugar River State Trail: Trail Fees Bikers and in-line skaters age 16 or older are required to have a state trail pass (annual or daily).
+Trail passes can be purchased from the Wisconsin DNR online, at state park offices (self-registration stations when state park offices are closed).
+In addition, some local businesses along the trails sell trail passes as well.

 Glarner Stube

 Located at 518 1st Street in downtown New Glarus, there is no better place for an authentic Swiss meal than the Glarner Stube.
-From Swedish meatballs, classic Swiss Roesti (fried hashbrowns with aged Swiss cheese) and cheese fondue to bratwurst and wiener schnitzel, if you’re looking for a hearty meal, this is the place to be!
+Options include Swedish meatballs, classic Swiss Roesti (fried hashbrowns with aged Swiss cheese), cheese fondue and bratwurst/wiener schnitzel.
+If you’re looking for a hearty meal, this is the place to be!

 New Glarus Hotel Restaurant

 Located at 100 Sixth Avenue, the New Glarus Hotel Restaurant is currently under renovation, with expected opening in late Fall of 2025.
-Although I’m not sure how the menu might change with the renovations, this has always been a favorite post-meal spot for authentic Swiss food.
+I’m uncertain as to how the menu might change with the renovations.
+This has always been a favorite post-meal spot for authentic Swiss food.

 Ticino Pizzeria

 Located at 100 6th Avenue at the New Glarus Hotel Restaurant, Ticino Pizzeria offers a variety of pizzas, and of course, New Glarus brews.
-I have heard that Ticino’s is currently closed due to the ongoing renovations at the New Glarus Hotel Restaurant; I have not found information on if or when they may reopen.
+Ticino’s is currently closed due to ongoing renovations at the New Glarus Hotel Restaurant.

 Sugar River Pizza Company

-Speaking of pizza, if you’re in the mood for a delicious pizza, check out the Sugar River Pizza Company, located at 700 Railroad Street, conveniently right along the Sugar River State Trail.
-Bike racks are offered for bikers stopping for a meal.
-Pizza choices are endless, and include gluten-free options.
-Don’t take it from me – check out the menu!
-If you’re into craft beers, there’s a menu for those as well!
+Speaking of pizza, if you’re in the mood for a delicious pizza, check out the Sugar River Pizza Company.
+Located at 700 Railroad Street, the restaurant is conveniently right along the Sugar River State Trail.
+Bike racks are available.
+Pizza choices are endless, including gluten-free options.
+Check out the food menu and craft beer menu.

 Sugar River Pizza Company also has locations in Sun Prairie and Verona, Wisconsin.